Safe Ways to Give Others Access to Your Social Media Accounts

 Whether you want someone to manage your business’s social media accounts, or simply give someone temporary access to fix a problem, you need to weigh your options carefully.
 When you give certain kinds of access to your social media accounts, you can inadvertently give them the opportunity to cause a lot of damage.
+They are, after all, some of the most important apps for small businesses.

 What kind of damage, you ask?
 If someone has your login and password for most social media accounts, they can change your passwords so you can’t gain access to them and change your email address so you can’t regain access to them.
 For Facebook pages, if you give someone full admin access, they can remove you from your own page.